Confirm-Solutions/imprint/docs/design/model.md

 However, it is entirely up to the user how to sample RNG and save the necessary information (sometimes we may need to save a quantity other than the sufficient statistic!).
-The user has complete autonomy in deciding what data structure is most beneficial for computing the false rejections.
+The user has complete autonomy in deciding what data structure is most beneficial for the simulation procedure.

 Lastly, the simulation procedure must compute the false rejections for all tiles in `GridRange`.